buz321/AWS/README.md

 * PB size potential
 * Gradnular API access

+## 5.6 Redshift
+Amazon Redshift is a data warehousing service that you can use for big data analytics.
+It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

 ## 7.3 AWS Trusted Advisor

 It is a AWS service that evaluates your resources against five pillarts: